Protecting your privacy – we’re in it together!

 Using Email to communicate with us

-If you choose to communicate with us electronically, we strongly recommend that you use our Contact Us feature.
-This feature provides a more secure channel for sending us comments, questions or instructions than email.
+If you choose to communicate with us electronically, we strongly recommend that you use our Contact Us feature, or for candidates for employment our Careers portal.
+These features provides channels for sending us comments, questions or instructions that are more secure than email.

 Canada’s Anti-Spam Legislation (“CASL”)

 Peoples Group complies with CASL and we are committed to making sure you only receive the email communications that you want from us.
 Peoples Group will not send you unsolicited emails in connection with the marketing of Peoples Group, its services or products.
 We may occasionally contact you to notify you about updates to the Website or new products or services offered by us or to deliver targeted information that may be of interest to you, when we have your consent to do so.
 No matter how you join our list or provide us with your consent to receive communications, at the bottom of all our commercial emails, you will find a clear, easy way to amend consent or unsubscribe.

 Peoples Group may monitor and/or record in-bound and out-bound telephone calls for training and quality assurance purposes, to detect and prevent fraud or other losses, and to enforce our contracts.

 Keeping your information up to date

 Keeping your personal information up to date and accurate helps us to serve you better.
 You can assist us by updating your personal information (e.g. change of address or telephone number) when it changes by contacting us – see section below.